 tWUR-Mark=tL-SIG+TL-SIG

-tWUR-Sync=tWUR-Mark+TWUR-Mark
+tWUR-Sync=tWUR-Mark+TBPSK-Mark

 tData= tWUR-Sync+TWUR-Sync

 Where TField is the duration of the field.
-TWUR-Sync is the duration of WUR-Sync field; TWUR-Sync=TWUR-Sync0, if MCS0 is transmitted and TWUR-Sync=TWUR-Sync1, if MCS1 is transmitted.
+TWUR-Sync is the duration of WUR-Sync field; TWUR-Sync=TWUR-Sync-LDR, if low rate is transmitted and TWUR-Sync=TWUR-Sync-HDR, if high rate is transmitted.
 The duration of different fields of the WUR-PPDU are provided in Tab.
 32-2.

-For each of the L-STF, L-LTF, L-SIG, WUR-Mark fields and subfields of the WUR-Sync and WUR-Data, the baseband signal is obtained by taking the Inverse Discrete Fourier Transform (IDFT) as described below
+For each of the L-STF, L-LTF, L-SIG, BPSK-Mark fields and subfields of the WUR-Sync and WUR-Data, the baseband signal is obtained by taking the Inverse Discrete Fourier Transform (IDFT) as described below

-rSubfield(iTX)t=1√NFieldTone wTFieldtk=-NSR,FieldNSR,FieldXFieldkexp⁡(j2πkΔfField(t-TGI,Field-TCS,Field(iTX)))
+rSubfield(iTX)t=1√NFieldTone wTFieldtk=-NSR,FieldNSR,FieldXFieldkexp⁡(j2πkΔfField(t-TCS,Field(iTX)))

 Where

 wTFieldt is a windowing function;